abdelrahman0w/its-tracker/README.md

 ITS Tracker is a web-based dashboard and admin panel created with Django.
 It's used to monitor and control an Intelligent Traffic System.

+To try a demo, go to: [its.pythonanywhere.com](https://its.pythonanywhere.com/). and use the following credentials:

+- username: demo
+- password: De.mo.123

 ## Installation

 ### Installation Requirements